MosheRW/Hacker-News/README.md

 - The program will generate graphs and charts to visualize the statistics calculated from the data, providing an easy-to-understand representation of the information.

 By following the above structure, this project will efficiently scrape, store, analyze, and visualize data from the website's top stories and comments.

+## Threading:
+- the program will use threading to save time, when scriping